-186 In order to define the Security Functional Requirements the Part 2 of the Common Criteria was used.
-However, some Security Functional Requirements have been refined.
-The refinements are described below the associated SFR.
-The operations completed in the ST are marked in italic font.
+- 204 In order to define the Security Functional Requirements the Part 2 of the Common Criteria was used. - 205 However, some Security Functional Requirements have been refined.
+The refinements are described below the associated SFR. - 206 Please note that, the following conventions are used to state each SFR: - Refinement operations are explicitly identified at the end of the SFR definition - Assignment operations are identified italic - Selection operations are identified by underline - Iteration is denoted by showing a slash "/"